ZS wrote the book on incentive compensation. Now we’re unleashing motivation for a digital world—starting with human-centered design built to perform.

 Designing an incentive plan: Understand the workforce

-Before delving into the mechanics of an incentive plan, it’s crucial to have a comprehensive understanding of the workforce’s demographics, attitudes and behaviors.
-This understanding lays the foundation for designing incentives that resonate with employees and drive desired outcomes.
+Before delving into the mechanics of an incentive plan, a comprehensive understanding of the workforce’s demographics, attitudes and behaviors is crucial.
+It lays the foundation for designing incentives that resonate with employees and drive desired outcomes.
+Workforce analytics and surveys are powerful tools to gain these insights.
 Workforce analytics and surveys are powerful tools to gain these insights.

-Workforce analytics involve collecting and analyzing data related to employee demographics, skills, performance, turnover and more.
+Workforce analytics teams collect and analyze data on employee demographics, skills, performance and turnover.
 This data can be derived from HR information systems, performance management platforms and other enterprise tools.
-Through analytics, you can identify trends, patterns and correlations that inform the incentive design.
+Analytics help identify trends and patterns that inform incentive design.

 Analytics can also help in understanding the generational makeup of the workforce, which can influence the types of incentives that resonate with different groups.
 For example, a Society for Human Resource Management study revealed that Generation Z and millennials value recognition in the workplace and are more likely to stay in their roles even when given small rewards.

-One-on-one interviews, employee focus groups and surveys can be used to gain qualitative insights into employee attitudes and preferences.
-Interviews and focus groups can help gain deep insight into the motivators and drivers of behavior—and help employees feel like they are part of the design process.
+One-on-one interviews, focus groups and surveys provide qualitative insights into employee attitudes and preferences.
+These methods reveal what motivates employees and make them feel included in the design process.
 Anonymous surveys allow employees to voice their opinions on current incentive programs, workplace culture and overall job satisfaction.
 They also offer a platform for employees to suggest improvements and highlight areas where incentives can make a real difference.
-The analytics on the insights gained through these channels can help us identify perceptions of the current incentive plans (and how they differ by various employee cohorts) and the trade-offs employees are willing to make with their incentives.
+Analysis of these insights reveals how employees in different groups view incentive plans and what they’re willing to exchange for better rewards.

 Designing effective surveys involves asking the right questions.
 Consider including questions about employees’ perceptions of fairness, work-life balance, career development and recognition.
 You can also ask employees to rank different types of incentives, such as cash bonuses, flexible work arrangements, additional time off or professional development opportunities.
 These responses can guide you in crafting a plan that aligns with employee expectations and preferences.